 Omkareshwar Jyotirlinga (Madhya Pradesh)

-Omkareshwar is located on an island in the Narmada River.
-The island is believed to resemble the sacred Hindu symbol “Om,” which gives the temple its name.
+This Jyotirlinga is located in an island in the Narmada river.
+The island resembles the shape of the Om symbol giving the place its name.

 Kedarnath Jyotirlinga (Uttarakhand)